petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

-## Working directories

-Below is a short description of most important directories that will (can !) be found on local development environment.

-* _`invoice_files/`_ default directory for Excel files which is intended to be processed

-* _`build/`_ this directory which will contain intermediary files resulted from building CLI application, library distribution parts, etc. Directory is subject of `.gitignore`

-* _`dist/`_ package files (wheels, dist), Windows executables, etc, generally all files subject of "public" distribution and download

-* _`test_*/`_ contains test invoice samples (from client, a RENware one, a 3rd party one) and some useful specs in dev & test process

 ## Aspecte tehnice referitoare la formatul fisierului JSON aferent facturii

 Acest fisier este cel generat de catre aplicatie in urma executiei acesteia cu comanda `xl2json`.
 Structura de baza a acestui fisier este: